KellyBlack/Precalculus/documentation/source/polynomials.rst

 * Determine the *x* and *y* intercepts of a function analytically and graphically.

-Goals for activity 2 (Section 1.3 of the book)
+Goals for Section 1.3 of the book
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Students should be able to do each of the following: